norashala/SVG-Logo-Maker-/README.md

 View the Result: Once you've provided all the inputs, the application will generate a file named logo.svg in the same directory.
 You can open this file in a web browser to see your logo.
 Example

-Here's a simple example of how you might use the application:

-bash
-$ node index.js
-?
-Enter text (up to three characters): ABC
-?
-Enter text color: blue
-?
-Choose a shape: circle
-?
-Enter shape color: red